RayaneKimo/Plug-and-play-split-Gibbs-sampler/README.md

 ## Known Limitations

-1. Computational overhead compared to simpler methods like DPS
+1. Computational overhead compared to simpler methods like DPS (Diffusion Posterior Sampling).
 2. Sensitive to parameter `rho`
 3. Background reconstruction may be less accurate than foreground
 4. Memory intensive for large images